loganjones/LJCollectionViewTableLayout/README.md

 Now you're ready for some data!
 LJCollectionViewTableLayout extends the dataSource protocol to ask for two key values:
 - number or rows
 - number of columns

 This is in addition to the normal collectionView:numberOfItemsInSection: method which is still required.
-The value returned here *must* match the number of row * number of columns.
+The value returned here *must* match the number of rows * number of columns.
 If it doesn't, the resulting behavior is undefined and your device may or may not turn evil.
 LJCollectionViewTableLayout includes a helper method to calculate the number of items for you but it's not strictly necessary.

 ```objective-c